Understanding Low Water Pressure in Sydney Homes

 Pressure Regulator Services

-- Testing and adjustment
+- Testing and adjustment of existing units

-- Replacement of failed units
+- Replacement of failed regulators

-- Installation where none exists
+- New installation where none exists

 Leak Detection and Repair

-Advanced technology locates hidden leaks:
+Advanced technology locates hidden leaks without unnecessary damage:

 - Acoustic leak detection